Knowing how to create a compelling value proposition is challenging.

 Dollar Shave Club is squarely aimed at the male market and its products are all about grooming.

-Product: Subscription business model for razors.
+Business model: Subscription business model for razors.

 The Dollar Shave Club value proposition is built around convenience, ease of use and price.